ljurado4/CS4311_LIDS_1_9uno5_Fall2023/README.md

 #### Web UI

+Once the environment is active:
+1. Navigate to the project folder.
-Start the Flask server by navigating to the `DB` folder and running:
+2. Start the Flask server by running `app.py`.

 ```bash
 python3 server.py